Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `@ResponseBody` -- An annotation on an endpoint that it's returning json-encoded data.
 Not needed for `@RestController`-annotated classes.
 * `@SpringBootApplication` -- An annotation that Spring should run the `main()` in the class.
-* `@Bean` -- An annotation that Spring should wire in the entity into its framework.
+* `@Bean` -- An annotation that Spring should wire the entity into its framework.
 Controllers, RestControllers, and everything else that Spring knows about are all subclasses of bean.
+  Note that you rarely will actually type `@Bean` ... instead you'll declare something as a component that Spring knows, like a `CrudRepository` or `@Controller`.
     * `@Autowired` -- Annotation that Spring should automatically populate this parameter.
 This is sort of the partner to `@Bean`, in that it *uses* beans, whereas `@Bean` *provides* beans.
     * `@Qualifier` -- Allows Spring to manage two beans of the same type.
 Used when declaring them, to "name" them.
 Used